cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 await CarpAuthService().refresh()
 ```

-This method returns a `CarpUser`, with the new access token.
+This method returns a `CarpUser`, with a new access token.

 To authenticate using username and password without opening the web view, use the `authenticateWithUsernamePassword` method: